STAY TUNED

 Regulations, however, have established jurisdiction only for the contested divorce, but as the uncontested divorce is also a marital dispute, the provisions of the Law on International Jurisdiction are analogously applied to uncontested divorce, and so both Parties should be considered both to be a defendant and a petitioner, and the said rules should be applied accordingly.

-If the Serbian citizen, in addition to Serbian citizenship, owns a citizenship of the country of their, soon to be former spouse, not only the foreign law will be applied as the law of common citizenship, but certainly, both the domestic and foreign law.
-Prior to the application of foreign law, the divorce is recognized in the country of the foreign citizen, provided that stricter conditions are foreseen for divorce in that country.
+If the Serbian citizen, in addition to Serbian citizenship, owns a citizenship of the country of their, soon-to-be former spouse, not only the foreign law will be applied as the law of common citizenship, but certainly, both the domestic and foreign law.
+Before the application of foreign law, divorce is recognized in the country of the foreign citizen, provided that stricter conditions are foreseen for divorce in that country.
 The only possibility to depart from the cumulative application of both rights is that divorce could not be handled through such way, i.e. that the spouse could not get a divorce under foreign law, in which case only domestic law would be applied, and what the court decides on in each particular case.

-The questions which remain are: which authority is responsible to recognize the marriage and what are the cases when a marriage concluded abroad cannot be recognized in Serbia?
+The questions that remain are: which authority is responsible for recognizing the marriage and what are the cases when a marriage concluded abroad cannot be recognized in Serbia?

 If a divorce is concluded abroad, a foreign court decision will be in full effect in Serbia if it is recognized by a domestic court and registered in the registries.
 Therefore, for the recognition of such decisions, the local court where the registries of a Serbian citizen to whom the decision applies is competent.